Lip Licker's Eczema (Dermatitis)

 How do I fix lip licker’s eczema?

-What if my (or my Kid’s) lip licker’s eczema isn’t getting better?
+What if my (or my child’s) lip licker’s eczema isn’t getting better?

-Usually, the steps above can help most people get lip licker’s eczema under control.
-If you have painful cracks at the corners of the mouth, this is called perleche (see Perleche article).
-Sometimes people have sensitive skin or are allergic to one or more chemicals that touch their lips.
-When over-the-counter options are not working, there are stronger prescription topical steroids that can be used.
-Look for a board-certified dermatologist in your area.
+Most cases of lip licker’s eczema improve with the steps above.
+If you notice painful cracks at the corners of the mouth, this may be perleche (see Perleche page).
+Sometimes the issue is sensitive skin or an allergy to products touching the lips.
+If over-the-counter treatments aren’t enough, stronger prescription creams may be needed.
+A board-certified dermatologist can help.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER